 Without a doubt the least enjoyable part of preparing for any adventure is purchasing travel insurance, however, it is something you do not want to be without.
 Accidents happen to everyone and unexpected medical bills will ruin your trip if you are not covered.

 To ensure you have a stress-free trip with no worries about potential medical bills, make sure you cover yourself when you travel.
-We recommend using World Nomads travel insurance, a backpacker-friendly and cheap insurance company that provides good coverage and support.
+We recommend using Safetywing, a backpacker-friendly and cheap insurance company that provides good coverage and support.

 What to Pack for a Trip to Scotland